 Comfort is key, but so too is experiencing the African wild to its fullest.
 You don’t want to fly back at the end of your trip feeling like you didn’t get the full experience.
 Open yourself up to the country and its rusticness and we promise you’ll have experiences to last you a lifetime.

 This is the Home of the Savannah, the original home of safari.
-Where Kilimanjaro is the backdrop to elephants roaming the Maasai Mara.
-This is the Big 5, the flamingos, the Great Rift Valley.
+Where Mount Kenya and Mount Kilimanjaro are the backdrops to elephant herds roaming the Masai Mara.
+This is the Big Five, the flamingos, the Great Rift Valley.
 This is Diani Beach and Nairobi.
 This is Kenya.